MSI17819/SQL_projects/Project/Champions League the historical Europe split/championes_league_project.md

 ```
 The table above shows all the teams that featured in the 1 of 16 stage CM, I will be most interested in which teams were part of the Eastern Bloc.
 This will be facilitated by using the longitude values available in the [*teams*](https://github.com/MSI17819/SQL_projects/blob/main/Dataset/Champions%20League/teams.csv) table.

 The geographical coordinates are given in a two-number system, where the longitude takes on negative values when moving west of the 0 meridian.
-After little query modification and result is table below.
+After a slight modification of the query, the result is in the table below.
 I took the dividing line between the two blocks as the 12th degree of east longitude, so the eastern block is the cities to the right of this value and the western block is the teams from the countries to the left of this geographical degree.

-I filtered the data and excluded Greece, Turkey, Cyprus, Italy, Croatia, Denmark and part of Austria because these countries were not part of the Soviet Union's sphere of influence, but were nevertheless included in queries because they lay to the right of the 12th meridian designated by me as the dividing line.
+I filtered the data and excluded Greece, Turkey, Cyprus, Italy, Croatia, Denmark and part of Austria because these countries were not part of the Soviet Union's sphere of influence, but were nevertheless included in queries because they lay to the right of the 12th meridian.
 Well the split is not perfect.
 This can be clearly seen on the map.

 *Table 2.* Teams with the most apperance in round 1 of 16 belong to Sowieth Union Block.
 ```